actionhero/actionhero/docs/core/chat.md

 ## General

 actionhero ships with a chat framework which may be used by all persistent connections (socket and websocket).
-There are methods to create chat rooms, and once rooms are created, they can have authentication rules placed on them which will inspect clients as they attempt to join them.
+There are methods to create and manage chat rooms and control the users in those rooms.
 Chat does not have to be for peer-to-peer communication, and is a metaphor used for many things, including game state in MMOs.

 Clients themselves interact with rooms via `verbs`.
 Verbs are short-form commands that will attempt to modify the connection's state, either joining or leaving a room.
 Clients can be in many rooms at once.